> As an Amazon Associate, we earn .

 #1 — TriggerPoint GRID Foam Roller (My Daily Driver)

 I've owned my TriggerPoint GRID for almost three years.
-The multi-density surface mimics a therapist's hand — raised ridges, flat zones, and channels that hit fascia from completely different angles than a smooth roller.
+The multi-density surface mimics a therapist's hand — raised ridges, flat zones, and channels that hit fascia .

 At 13 inches, it fits in my carry-on, which matters because I travel monthly.